The strategy encompasses battery electric vehicles, plug-in hybrid electric vehicles and hydrogen fuel cell electric vehicles.

-The McGowan Government is creating Australia’s longest electric vehicle fast charging network by installing charging stations at 45 locations across the state.
-Installation of the charging stations is scheduled to begin in mid-2022 with the network fully operational by January 2024.
+The McGowan Government is creating Australia’s longest electric vehicle fast charging network by installing charging stations at 49 locations across the state.
+Installation of the charging stations is scheduled to begin in November 2022 with the network fully operational by January 2024.

 The intended locations of the stations have been identified by energy providers Synergy and Horizon Power in consultation with a variety of experts and stakeholders.
-The locations for the charging stations can be viewed here
+View the locations for the charging stations

 Electric vehicle information brochure

 A brochure has been produced to provide practical information for fleet managers, and individuals, about features and benefits of electric vehicles in the Western Australian context.
-The brochure can be viewed here.
+View the brochure.